 Fans of bicycle racing are accustomed to seeing riders crash and then get back on the bike quickly.
 That’s a different situation and not a behavior you should emulate.
 You want to be deliberate about checking yourself out, assessing whether you can continue riding or need to call for help, and examining your gear.
 But don’t rush.
 You may also feel nauseated or lightheaded after a few minutes as ‘fight or flight’ response starts to dissipate.
 It is better to wait for the nausea and dizziness to pass before continuing.
 If it doesn’t pass, it’s another potential sign of concussion.

 Call for help

 Whether you need to call your spouse, a buddy, or an ambulance; it’s important to have a cell phone with you.
 If you know you’re going to be in an area without cell coverage tell someone where you’re going and when you expect to return.
 Also consider using technologies like Strava’s Beacon or a crash sensor, which will contact your emergency contacts even if you are unconscious.
-A Road ID or similar band with emergency contact information on it is a good idea to have, as is programming an ICE (in case of emergency) phone number in your cell phone.
-On long ride days give someone a time range so they know that if you haven’t checked in by a certain time then there’s likely something wrong.
+A Road ID or similar band with emergency contact information on it is a good idea, as is programming an ICE (in case of emergency) phone number in your cell phone.
+On long ride days give someone a time range so they know when to expect you.
+If you don’t check in by a certain time then there’s likely something wrong.

 Stay calm, even when a helpful stranger isn’t